 Ememem is making “flacking” art, a term he invented himself* to talk about his first hole “filling”!
 For this short article, we wanted to tell you about this artist and his unique technique.

-And yes, he creates artworks that can be used to fill or repair a hole in a pavement or sometimes in a wall.
+He creates artworks that can be used to fill or repair a hole in a pavement or sometimes in a wall.
 Ememem uses mosaics and ceramics to bring small touches of poetry and colour to our streets while easing the work of the municipal road department !

 Intrigued for some time now by his technique and the stages of creation of his artworks, we reached out to Ememem who agreed to answer our questions by email, to maintain his anonymity.
 He explained us his work and his creative process with a good sense of humour!